Does my child have to live in Griffith to play?

 How many games and practices are there?

 Practices will be determined by your coach.
-Games will be set by the board/coaches and will be determined by division.
-Younger kids can have anywhere between 2-3 practices a week until games begin.
+Games will be set by the board and will be determined by division.
+Players can have anywhere between 2-3 practices a week until games begin, depending on division.
 Older kids can handle more so your coach will decide what is best for the team.
-Once games have started, there may be less practice days depending on division.
+Once games have started, there may be less practice days, again, depending on division.
 Please make sure to attend your team meeting to find out your practice days from your coach!
 Once game days are set, your coach will let you know what they are or how to access the schedule.

 PAYMENTS AND REGISTRATION